 The following worksheet can help you clarify your goals and success metrics.

-Handy Hack: Be sure to involve senior leadership and supervisors in identifying your goals.
-Get buy-in for the business results you are trying to achieve.
+Handy Hack: Be sure to involve senior leadership and supervisors in identifying your goals, and get buy-in for the business results you are trying to achieve.

 Identify and Research Partnership Options